galaxyproject/galaxy_mentor_network/content/blog/2022-01-30-hello-world.md

 On behalf of Galaxy Project, we welcome you to **Galaxy Mentor Network**.

 Whoop whoop!
+## What is the Galaxy Mentor Network ?

 Galaxy Mentor Network (GMN) is a community of mentors and mentees.
 The GMN is launching a **two-month mentoring program** designed for Galaxy community members to come together as mentors and mentees to achieve a goal, share knowledge and expertise, ask questions, receive feedback, network, and most of all, get support from peers (mentors).